aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ## Lab: File Reading and Writing (45 min)

-Create an app that quizes users on superhero trivia.
+Create an app that quizzes users on superhero trivia.
 Open the `Superheroes` [starter code](https://git.generalassemb.ly/GA-Cognizant/foundational-java/tree/master/java-basics/exception-handling-lesson/starter-code/Superheroes) and start working from there.

 Your app reads the superhero info from an `input.txt` file and stores it in an `ArrayList`.
 Based on the answers, keep count of every right and wrong one.
-If the number of right answers is greater than wrong ones, declare the user a winner and write the user's name and result of the quiz in an `output.txt` file.
+If the number of right answers is greater than wrong ones, declare the user a winner and write the user's name and the result of the quiz in an `output.txt` file.

-You can refer to solution code [here](https://git.generalassemb.ly/GA-Cognizant/foundational-java/tree/master/java-basics/exception-handling-lesson/solution-code/Superheroes).
+You can refer to the solution code [here](https://git.generalassemb.ly/GA-Cognizant/foundational-java/tree/master/java-basics/exception-handling-lesson/solution-code/Superheroes).
 ***

 <a name="conclusion"></a>